Separation of a Laminar Boundary Layer Subjected to Pressure Gradients with Spanwise Variations: Methodology

-The incompressible Navier-Stokes equations normalized by the inflow boundary layer thickness ($\delta$) and free stream velocity ($U_{\infty}$), given in Eq. (\ref{eqn:NS}), are solved via direct simulation (DNS).
-The Reynolds number is $Re = \delta U_{\infty}/\nu = 1000$.
-The computational domain is 90$\delta$ $\times$ 15$\delta$ $\times$ 24$\delta$ in the streamwise ($x$), wall-normal ($y$), and spanwise ($z$) directions.
-The domain is discretized by $N_i \times N_j \times N_k = 960 \times 199 \times 192$ points in the $x$, $y$, and $z$ directions.
 The computational solver is a well-validated, in-house program that utilizes a second-order accurate central difference scheme for all spatial derivatives, with variables defined on a staggered grid \citep{Keating04,Wu19, Wu24}.
 Semi-implicit time advancement is employed, with a second-order Adams-Bashforth method for convective terms and an implicit Crank-Nicolson method for the viscous terms.
 Time is advanced with a fractional-step algorithm.
 The Poisson equation is solved using a pseudo-spectral method, employing a cosine transform in the streamwise direction and a fast Fourier transform in the spanwise direction, followed by a direct solve of the resulting tri-diagonal matrix \citep{Moin2010}.

 To generate an APG and induce a finite-length LSB, we apply a suction-blowing profile to the top boundary.
-The streamwise-dependent suction-blowing profile is defined in Eq. (\ref{eqn:suctionBlowing}):

-The parameters are set as follows: $L_x = 50\delta$, $x_0 = 33\delta$, $a_s = 10$, $b=10$.
-This profile has been used in previous studies of laminar and separation bubbles \citep{Seo18, Wuetal18}.
-Three levels of suction magnitude are tested: $V_0 = 0.65U_{\infty}$, $0.75U_{\infty}$, and $0.85U_{\infty}$.
-The three corresponding streamwise-dependent suction-blowing profiles are shown in Fig. \ref{fig:Vtop}(a).

-The one-dimensional $V_\text{top}(x)$ is scaled by a spanwise Gaussian distribution to introduce spanwise variation to the APG.
-The Gaussian distribution reads:
+Three suction strengths are tested.
+The streamwise-dependent suction-blowing profiles are shown in Fig. \ref{fig:Vtop}(a).
+The one-dimensional $V_\text{top}(x)$ is scaled by a spanwise distribution to introduce spanwise variation to the APG.
+Three spanwise distributions are tested, as shown in Fig. \ref{fig:Vtop}(b).

-Here, $L_z$ is the spanwise domain length.
-The spanwise width of the distribution is determined by the parameter $z_0$, which we vary between $5\delta$, $10\delta$, and $\infty$. $z_0=\infty$ corresponds to suction applied uniformly across the full span of the domain, which is the method utilized to generate two-dimensional LSBs.
-The three spanwise distributions are shown in Fig. \ref{fig:Vtop}(b).

-The streamwise profile given by Eq. (\ref{eqn:suctionBlowing}) is multiplied with the spanwise distribution given in Eq. (\ref{eqn:Gauss}) to generate the suction-blowing distribution that is a function of $x$ and $z$:
+The streamwise profile is multiplied with the spanwise distribution given to generate the suction-blowing distribution that is a function of $x$ and $z$:

 The two-dimensional maps of the imposed top boundary condition ($V_\text{top2d}(x,z)$) are shown in Fig. \ref{fig:Vtop2d} for reference.
 To emphasize the spanwise variation dictated by $z_0$, only one level of suction is shown ($V_0 = 0.65U_{\infty}$).